Employee Stock Options

 Why Contact a Lawyer

 When you’re in discussions with an employer about a new job or a promotion into management, equity could be part of your compensation package.
-Therefore, you’ll want to make sure you know how to negotiate for the best possible advantage — and make sure that you understand what you’re being offered.
+Make sure that you understand what you’re being offered.

 Before you accept the compensation package offered, it is wise to see an expert employment lawyer who has experience in spotting loopholes and hidden legal restrictions.
 We’ve done that for many of our clients, and we can help you.
 If you need help, contact Gardner Employment Law.